fikrionii/Hurricane-Analysis/README.md

 ## Insight from Data:
 - The most affected area by hurricanes is **Central America**, with total of 9 hurricanes affecting this area.
 - **Hurricane Mitch** is the deadliest hurricane.
 Occured in 1998, this Hurricane caused the total of 19325 deaths!
 - **Katrina Hurricane** is the costliest storm in our list.
-Damage from the storm is $125 billion !
+Damage from the storm is $125 billion!

 Thank you for visiting my repository 😃👏